-\95% CIs are computed using the method of Berger and Boos [115].
+^{95%} CIs are computed using the method of Berger and Boos [119].
+Entries are bolded where significantly more events are observed among mAb recipients than among control recipients based on the 95% CI.

-Figure 4-6 shows the power to detect an elevated SAE rate as a function of the true rate in the mAb group under consideration.
+Figure 4-5 shows the power to detect an elevated SAE rate as a function of the true rate in the mAb group under consideration.

-Figure 4-6 Power to detect a greater SAE rate in a mAb group (n = 1800) versus the control group (n = 900) given a 4% SAE rate in the control group (2-sided 0.05-level test)
+Figure 4-5 Power to detect a greater SAE rate in a mAb group versus the control group given a 4% SAE rate in the control group (2-sided 0.05-level test)

-Figure 4-6 shows that there is 80% power to detect a higher SAE rate in a mAb arm if the true SAE rate is 7.1% and 90% power if the true rate is 7.6%.
+Figure 4-5 shows that there is 80% power to detect a higher SAE rate in a mAb arm if the true SAE rate is 8.4% and 90% power if the true rate is 9.2%.

-4.9 Monitoring of the trial
+4.7 Monitoring of the trial

-4.9.1 Role of the Data Safety Monitoring Board (DSMB)
+4.7.1 Role of the Data and Safety Monitoring Board (DSMB)

-The study DSMB will review unblinded study data at 6-monthly interim analyses to evaluate safety, integrity, and efficacy of the ongoing trial.
+The study DSMB will review study data at 6-monthly interim analyses to evaluate safety, integrity, and efficacy of the ongoing trial.
 Following each DSMB meeting, the DSMB reports to the Oversight Committee (OC) a summary of the trial review, which may include recommendations to modify or terminate the trial.
 The DSMB is guided by a trial monitoring plan, and reviews and approves the monitoring plan before the trial initiates.

 Each 6-monthly DSMB report will include a complete analysis of safety data.
-If a total of N = 20 participants reach the Week 12 study visit before the first DSMB report is generated, then a safety report based on these data will be provided to the DSMB as soon as possible and before the first DSMB meeting.
+If a total of N=20 participants reach the Week 12 study visit before the first DSMB report is generated, then a safety report based on these data will be provided to the DSMB as soon as possible and before the first DSMB meeting.
 The contents of the early report are the same as the contents in the scheduled 6-monthly DSMB reports.